 The OneHealth Tool has been applied in more than 25 countries to date, most of which in sub-Saharan Africa.
 While most applications look at resource needs for the entire health sector across programmes and system components, the tool is being used in some countries to look at disease or programme-specific resource requirements.
 The time required to develop an application for a strategic plan depends on the availability of data, subject-matter experts and coordination among critical actors.

-In 2012, the tool will see further development of an NCD (non-communicable diseases) costing and impact module, improvements to the user-friendliness of the tool, more workshop-based trainings and country applications.
+The first official version of the OneHealth Tool was released in May 2012.
+Updates are regularly posted on the Futures Institute OneHealth Tool website.
+In 2014, the tool will see further development of an NCD (non-communicable diseases) costing and impact module, along with overall improvements to the user-friendliness of the tool and accompanying training materials.

 1. Introduction to the OneHealth Tool: overview and objectives (Karin Stenberg, WHO) : http://www.youtube.com/watch?v=l9ix5oZ6ETk

 2. Using the One Health Tool: a short tutorial (Howard Friedman, UNFPA): http://www.youtube.com/watch?v=t1chFnEH9nI